Families and Friends of Lesbians and Gays: Support Resources

 FFLAG's website provides information about helpful resources including their downloadable booklets.
 The booklet 'A Guide For Family & Friends' looks at issues and emotions that parents and families may face when their LGB loved one comes out.
 Another booklet 'How Do I Tell My Parents?' considers ways of telling parents as well as discussing the issues that often worry lesbian, gay and bisexual people when they want to talk to their family about their sexuality.
 The booklets, originally written by Rose Robertson, were rewritten by FFLAG Parents in 2012 and updated again in 2017.
 The booklets contain quotes and experiences from parents and LGB young people.

 FFLAG has found that many of the enquiries currently received are from parents of trans youngsters.
 They have decided to extend their remit to include support for family and friends of trans people.

 On 31 March 2018, coinciding with Trans Visibility Day, FFLAG launched its new booklet 'A Guide For Family & Friends - information for family and friends with a transgender member'.

 There are plans for a second new booklet 'How Do I Tell My Parents? - I'm transgender' to be available later this year.

 Trustees

 President of the organisation is Jenny Broughton, Hugh Fell is Chair of Trustee's alongside fellow Trustee's Sorrel Atkinson, Janet Kent, Hilary Beynon and Sarah Furley.

 Patrons

-Long standing Patrons of the organisation are Baron Cashman of Limehouse, Angela Mason CBE, Sir Ian McKellen CH CBE, Baroness Massey of Darwen, Professor Ian Rivers, Deidre Sanders and Peter Tatchell.
+Long standing Patrons of the organisation are Baron Cashman of Limehouse, Angela Mason CBE, Sir Ian McKellen CH CBE, Baroness Massey of Darwen, Professor Ian Rivers, Deidre Sanders, Charlie Johnson and Peter Tatchell.